From the Wardens

 How do you give your gift?We have all been blessed with the gifts of time, talent and treasure.
 As a community of faith, we depend on monetary contributions to cover operating expenses, salaries for staff and the overhead of our ministries.
 We depend on the time and talent of our members to do the rest.
 We invite you to hear where God wants you to pledge your time, your talent and your treasure to further God’s work in our church and this world.

 Can I give online?Yes!
 You can set up an automatic withdrawal from your bank’s online bill pay to go to Christ Church.
 Just ask the office what your pledge number is and you can put it in the memo line of the payment and send it to the parish address weekly or monthly.
 Pick up an “I gave online” card in the narthex so your gift can share in the weekly gifts that are blessed at the altar in the offertory.
+You can also enter your pledge with an online form by clicking here

 Where does the money from my pledge go?The money pledged pays for the upkeep of the building, as well as outreach, children’s formation, salaries, music, and contributions to the diocese and other ministries.
 The staff of Christ Church includes three part-time staff members who work between 8 and 20 hours a week (organist, sexton and parish office manager) and a full time rector.
 Staff members are compensated according to diocesan and professional guidelines for a living and fair wage.